Search Results

 Elimination

 Ceftobiprole is eliminated primarily unchanged by renal excretion, with a half-life of approximately 3 hours.
 The predominant mechanism responsible for elimination is glomerular filtration, with some active reabsorption.
-Following single dose administration in human, approximately 89% of the administered dose is recovered in the urine as active ceftobiprole (83%), the open-ring metabolite (5%) and ceftobiprole medocaril (<1%).
+Following single dose administration in healthy adults, approximately 89% of the administered dose is recovered in the urine as active ceftobiprole (83%), the open-ring metabolite (5%) and ceftobiprole medocaril (<1%).

 Linearity/non-linearity